 - Be at least 18 years of age - Comply with all Department standards including regulations, policies and procedures related to provider qualifications - Complete Department required training, including training on the participant's service plan and the participant's unique needs, which may include, but is not limited to, communication, mobility and behavior needs - Complete initial Structured Day Habilitation Service Training within 6 months of being hired, which consists of a minimum of 20 hours of brain injury specific training. - Complete a minimum of 12 hours of Ongoing Structured Day Habilitation Training annually. - Have criminal clearances as per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15 - Have a valid driver's license from Pennsylvania or a contiguous state if the operation of a vehicle is necessary to provide the service training in behavioral programming and crisis prevention which must be renewed annually
+Code Chapter 15 - Have a child abuse clearance as required in Appendix C-2-b; - Have a valid driver's license from Pennsylvania or a contiguous state if the operation of a vehicle is necessary to provide the service